-Your Transfer account comes with a Github repository.
-This section explains the structure.
+Your Workflows account comes with a Github repository.
+This section explains the structure.includes and jobs. and the global configuration filesglobal.yml and global.sandbox.yml.
+They are explained below in more detail.

 Repository +- global.yml +- global.sandbox.yml +- includes +- sql_template_1.sql +- sql_template_2.sql +- jobs +- job_name_1 +- job.yml +- some_task_1.yml +- etc. +- job_name_2 +- job.yml +- some_task_1.yml +- etc.